HumphreyBoaGart/bootstrap-breakpoint-listeners/README.md

 It also includes a throttle timer on the `$(window).resize();` event, which I don't recommend getting rid of if your project plans on seeing traffic or serious production.

 Also protip, you may want to be using `event.stopPropagation();` on the `setLayout*()` functions if you have other listeners for functions called within - sloppy functions bubble up fast.
-Hell, I'm pretty sure there's a cleaner way to do this one, but it's working for the project it was needed for.
+Hell, I'm pretty sure there's a cleaner way to do this one, but it's working for the project it was needed for, so I'm not terribly concerned right now.